 - 1. At least one week prior to each meeting sends an email to the SSAC with a draft agenda and the teleconference information; - 2.
-Takes notes during the meeting in the Adobe Connect chat room and posts them to the SSAC's Wiki Workspaces; - 3.
-Produces a formal private SSAC document detailing the meeting attendees, action items, and notes; - 4.
-After each meeting sends an email to the SSAC including the meeting notes as described in number 3 above; and - 5.
-Maintains the iCalendar of Administrative Committee meetings at http://www.elistx.com/ics-src/SSAC-exec.ics
+Takes notes during the meeting in the Adobe Connect chat room and posts them to the SSAC's Wiki Workspaces;

+- 3. Produces a formal private SSAC document detailing the meeting attendees, action items, and notes; - 4.
+After each meeting sends an email to the SSAC including the meeting notes as described in (3); and - 5.
+Maintains the calendar of SSAC and Administrative Committee meetings.